ContinuousEngineeringProject/ce-oss-template/README.md

 ## Contributing

-Please read [CONTRIBUTING.md][CONTRIB] for details of all the ways you can contribute to the project.
+Read [CONTRIBUTING.md][CONTRIB] for details of all the ways you can contribute to the project.

-Please read [CODE_OF_CONDUCT.md][COC] for details on our code of conduct for the project.
+Also read [CODE_OF_CONDUCT.md][COC] for details on our code of conduct for the project.

 ## Versioning